With all the DISC assessments, which one do you choose?

 The original DiSC assessment (now called Everything DiSC) developed by Dr. William Marston, a physiological psychologist with a Ph.D. from Harvard, studied how an individual perceived him or herself in a situation, the resulting emotions of the perception, and the likely subsequent behavior.

-His 1928 book, Emotions of Normal People, Marston explains his theory on how normal human emotions lead to behavioral differences among groups of people and how a person’s behavior might change over time.
+In his 1928 book, Emotions of Normal People, Marston explains how normal human emotions lead to behavioral differences among groups of people and how a person’s behavior might change over time.

 Marston’s model has two critical dimensions:

 - the situation is perceived as either favorable or unfavorable